Doulas Association of Southern California

 Meet the Board

-I started my journey in the healthcare field in 2010 when I began training as a Massage Therapist in NYC.
-Since then I have not only become a New York State Licensed Massage Therapist and an NSCA Certified Strength and Conditioning Specialist but also spent several years teaching at the institution I received both degrees from.
-Since moving to LA in 2017, I have turned my focus more specifically to equity for marginalized people in health and wellness.
+Once Upon a Time … I started my journey in the healthcare field in 2010 when I began training as a Massage Therapist in NYC.
+I continued on to become a New York State Licensed Massage Therapist and an NSCA Certified Strength and Conditioning Specialist then spent several years teaching at the institution I received both degrees from.
+Since moving to LA in 2017, I have turned my focus more specifically to equity and healing for marginalized folks in health and wellness.

 While my work in supporting families started long before my doula work, I officially became a birth worker in January 2015.
 We had just moved to California a few months earlier and after getting settled in I made up my mind that it was time to go all in.
 I found the next available DONA training and signed up for the workshop that following weekend.
 Since then I’ve continued to grow and educate myself and the families I work with.
 My life before birth work consisted of my husband and my two children, who are now 13 and 15.
 My husband has been in the Army for 17 years and the military lifestyle has meant a life with short roots and at times a lot of uncertainty.
 I attribute my ability to adapt to each individual birth and each family’s needs and personalities to my life of consistent change.